-Having operated as a groundworks and landscaping company since 2009, First Highways has ample experience in the regulations that surround block paving, tarmac drives and hardscaping.
+Having operated as a groundworks and landscaping company since 2009, First Highways has ample experience in the regulations that surround paving, tarmac surfaces, and hardscaping.

 There are specific rules for homeowners who want to pave over front gardens.
 These are in place to prevent flooding and to ensure safety.
-If new or replacement driveways in Gravesend use permeable surface materials, such as gravel or permeable block paving, you will not need planning permission.
+If new or replacement driveway installations use permeable surface materials, such as gravel or permeable block paving, you will not need planning permission.
 You also won’t need permission if a system is in place to direct rainwater to a lawn or a border where it can drain naturally.

 However, if the surface you plan to cover is larger than 5 square metres and you choose impermeable materials that don’t allow for water run-off, you will need planning permission.